skinny-framework/skinny-framework.github.io/source/documentation/orm.html.md

   // Unfortunately the combination of Scala macros and type-dynamic sometimes doesn't work as expected
   // when "val company" is defined in Scala 2.10.x.
-  // If you suffered that, use "val companyOpt" "companyRef" and so on instead. val companyOpt = {
+  // If you suffer from this issue, use "val companyOpt" "companyRef" and so on instead. val companyOpt = {
     // normal belongsTo
     belongsTo[Company](